What are anal injuries?

 If the anal area is extremely painful and swollen, a cold compress or covered ice pack, such as a bag of frozen peas wrapped in a clean towel, may be used to relieve the pain and swelling.
-Do not keep the ice pack on the area for more than 30 minutes.
+Don’t keep the ice pack on the area for more than 30 minutes.

 Protect the area while seeking medical attention so that you don’t cause any further damage to the surrounding areas.

 If you are in pain, get advice on pain relief medicines you can take.

 If you have any pain or bleeding from the anal area, stop anal sex and don’t have sex again until you have seen a doctor.
 If you have anal sex when your skin is broken or damaged, you are at increased risk of HIV or sexually transmitted infections (STIs).
 It can also lead to further damage of the area.

 Suspicion of deliberate injury